SEU-ALLEN-codebase/BrainParcellation/evaluation/README.md

 Numbers of the reconstruction dataset:
 - 182,497 (182k): The total number of cell bodies (somas) identified semi-automatically.
 Please refer to the paper: https://www.researchsquare.com/article/rs-3146034/v1.
 - 179,568 (179k): The total number of neurons reconstructed successfully
-- 101,136 (101k): The neurons after pruning.
-Pruning criteria are: (1) A good reconstruction should be located in the 582 non-fiber-tract, non-ventricle salient CCF regions; (2) A good reconstruction should have morphological features similar to manually annotated morphologies.
+- 101,136 (101k): The neurons after Filtering.
+Filtering criteria are: (1) A good reconstruction should be located in the 582 non-fiber-tract, non-ventricle salient CCF regions; (2) A good reconstruction should have morphological features similar to manually annotated morphologies.
 - 103,603 (103k): Similar to the 101k set, but keeps the neurons within 50 μm of all salient regions.

 For more information, please refer to our paper: **To be updated when the manuscript submitted**